andresmgomez/restaurant-coffee-menu/README.md

-## Render a List of Cofees
+## Render a List of Coffees

-A single webpage that uses bootstrap breakpoints to render the minimal responsive stylesheets for every list of coffee, and makes a GET request to sampleapis URLDUC.
+A single webpage that uses bootstrap breakpoints to render the minimal responsive stylesheets for every list of coffee, and makes a GET request to sampleapis URL.

 ### Quick Overview